-Food retailers are responding to customer churn and the move to e-grocery and "grab and go" stores by introducing smaller store concepts and trying to make the store more attractive for time-pressured consumers, as this segment is increasing (Feld, 2019).
-The reasons why consumers feel increasingly time constrained include, among others, more dual income households, longer working hours, and a more blurred line between work and leisure time due to the adoption of technology such as smart phones (see, e.g., Reimers and Clulow, 2009; Reimers, 2014).
+3 Department of Technology, Kristiania University College, Oslo, Norway and trying to make the store more attractive for time-pressured consumers, as this segment is increasing (Feld, 2019).
+The reasons why consumers feel increasingly time constrained include, among others, more dual income households, longer working hours, and a more blurred line between work and leisure time due to the adoption of technology such as smart phones (see, e.g., Reimers, 2014; Reimers & Clulow, 2009).
 As with other transaction costs, as consumer time and effort decrease, the economy becomes more efficient as consumers are freed to produce wealth.
 However, the consumer demand for lower transaction costs does not come without growing pains, as retailers must adjust to the new environmental contingencies.
-Walmart, for instance, began to aggressively expand their Neighborhood Market concept in 2012-2013 (Bowman, 2016).
-The size of these stores represents only a fifth of the size of Walmart supercenters (Walmart.com, 2018), and there are now more than 800 Neighborhood Market stores in the United States (Statista, 2018).
-Walmart describes the Neighborhood Market concept as a smaller-footprint option for communities (Walmart.com, 2018).
-This smaller store concept has easy access to products, and is therefore more convenient for the customer to shop and is supposed to save time and energy.
+Walmart, for instance, began to aggressively expand their neighborhood market concept in 2012 and 2013 (Bowman, 2016).
+The size of these stores represents only a fifth of the size of Walmart supercenters (Walmart.com, 2018), and there are now more than 800 neighborhood market stores in the United States (Statista, 2018).
+Walmart describes the neighborhood market concept as a smaller footprint option for communities (Walmart.com, 2018).
+This smaller store concept has easy access to products and is therefore more convenient for the customer to shop and is supposed to save time and energy.
 Another example of new physical store concepts can be seen with Aldi's aggressive expansion in the United States.
 Aldi has long been a champion of the small-format discount store.
 With their focus on private brands and in-store efficiency, Aldi is on track to be the third largest grocery retailer by 2022, behind Walmart and Kroger (Tyler, 2018).
-Retailers in the United Kingdom have also demonstrated a commitment towards smaller and more convenient store concepts.
-For instance, smaller convenience stores are one of the two large growth areas for Co-op in the United Kingdom (Steiner, 2018).
-There has been a wave of reentry into city centers based on new smaller formats such as Tesco's Metro and Tesco Express (Reynolds, Howard, Cuthbertson & Hristov, 2007).
-Food retailers are trying to make the shopping trip more efficient by displaying complementary products together, introducing storein-the-store concepts, and adding self-scanning checkouts (Muench, 2017).
+Retailers in the United Kingdom have also demonstrated a commitment toward smaller and more convenient store concepts.
+For instance, smaller convenience stores are one of the two large growth areas for co-op in the United Kingdom (Steiner, 2018).
+There has been a wave of reentry into city centers based on new smaller formats such as Tesco's Metro and Tesco Express (Reynolds, Howard, Cuthbertson, & Hristov, 2007).
+Food retailers are trying to make the shopping trip more efficient by displaying complementary products together, introducing store-in-the-store concepts, and adding self-scanning checkouts (Muench, 2017).